2022 Singapore Grand Prix: Race report

 As Russell's pace improved, setting fastest laps, the rest of the field switched to slick tyres (Pierre Gasly being the first on lap 34).
 Due to Hamilton's accident, he additionally had to change his front wing, dropping him to ninth.
 Yuki Tsunoda crashed out at turn 10 on lap 36, triggering a second safety car.
-Having stayed out of the pits for an additional lap, this allowed the two McLarens of Norris and Daniel Ricciardo to pit for slick tyres with Norris maintaining fourth position and Ricciardo moving up to sixth.
+Having stayed out of the pits for an additional lap, this allowed the two McLarens of Norris and Daniel Ricciardo to pit for slick tyres with Norris maintaining fourth position and Ricciardo moving up to sixth after starting 16th, behind Verstappen.
 Upon the restart, Pérez continued to lead from Leclerc and Sainz.
 In an attempt to overtake Norris into turn 7, Verstappen locked up, initially falling to eighth, then requiring an extra pitstop for fresh soft tyres.
 This briefly placed Verstappen in last until a minor collision between Russell and Mick Schumacher, resulting in both pitting for soft tyres.
 After leading the majority of the race, Pérez was challenged by Leclerc for the lead.
 Despite Leclerc gaining DRS assistance and coming within two tenths of a second behind Pérez, he was unable to retake the lead of the race.
 After recovering to his starting position, Verstappen overtook Sebastian Vettel on the final lap to take seventh.
 Pérez, having widened his lead to 7.595 seconds late in the race, claimed his fourth career victory and first in Singapore, ahead of Leclerc in second, and Sainz in third.
 Russell set the fastest lap on lap 54, but finished outside of the point scoring positions.